nevoland/unchangeable/doc/functions/set.md

 • **item**: `any`

-The value of the item
+The value of the item or a function with the old item value as argument and returning the new value of the item

 • **keyIndex**: `number` = `0`